facebookresearch/fairseq/README.md

 $ curl https://s3.amazonaws.com/fairseq/models/wmt14.en-fr.fconv-cuda.tar.bz2 | tar xvjf -
 ```

-Let's use `python generate.py -i` to translate some text.
-This model uses a [Byte Pair Encoding (BPE) vocabulary](https://arxiv.org/abs/1508.07909), so we'll have to apply the encoding to the source text.
+This model uses a [Byte Pair Encoding (BPE) vocabulary](https://arxiv.org/abs/1508.07909), so we'll have to apply the encoding to the source text before it can be translated.
-This can be done with [apply_bpe.py](https://github.com/rsennrich/subword-nmt/blob/master/apply_bpe.py) using the `bpecodes` file in within `wmt14.en-fr.fconv-cuda/`.
+This can be done with the [apply_bpe.py](https://github.com/rsennrich/subword-nmt/blob/master/apply_bpe.py) script using the `wmt14.en-fr.fconv-cuda/bpecodes` file.
-`@@` is used as a continuation marker and the original text can be easily recovered with e.g. `sed s/@@ //g`.
+`@@` is used as a continuation marker and the original text can be easily recovered with e.g. `sed s/@@ //g` or by passing the `--remove-bpe` flag to `generate.py`.
 Prior to BPE, input text needs to be tokenized using `tokenizer.perl` from [mosesdecoder](https://github.com/moses-smt/mosesdecoder).

+Let's use `python generate.py -i` to generate translations.
 Here, we use a beam size of 5:
 ```
-$ python generate.py -i --path wmt14.en-fr.fconv-py/model.pt wmt14.en-fr.fconv-py \
+$ python generate.py -i \
+  --path wmt14.en-fr.fconv-py/model.pt \
-  --beam 5 -s en -t fr -a fconv_wmt_en_fr
+  --beam 5
 | [en] dictionary: 44206 types
 | [fr] dictionary: 44463 types
 | model fconv_wmt_en_fr